 Overwatering a plant can cause it to essentially drown, and this could kill the plant if you keep doing it.
 Of course, failing to water the plant at all will kill it over time, too.

 Generally, you’re supposed to water a ponytail palm once every two or three weeks.
 You can check the soil to see if it has dried out to determine if it is time to water it.

 During the winter months, you’re going to want to be even more careful with how often you’re watering the plant.
-Don’t go overboard, and be sure that you’re letting the ponytail palm dry out properly.
+Don’t go overboard, and be sure that you’re letting it dry out properly.

 2 – Fertilizer Issues

-Fertilizer issues can cause your ponytail palm to develop problems.
+Fertilizer issues can cause your palm to develop problems as well.
 This could be happening for a few reasons, but one of the more common ones is that you’re using low-quality fertilizer.

 Take the time to find a fertilizer that is good for ponytail palms to get the best results.
 Once you have good fertilizer that is the right quality, it’s going to be important to use it properly.

 When fertilizer gets too close to the roots, it’s going to cause issues with this plant.
 Try to follow the instructions and be careful about what you’re doing.